gregwebs/haskell-sphinx-client/README.md

 -------
 Originally written by Tupil and maintained by Chris Eidhof for an earlier version of sphinx.
 Greg Weber improved the library and updated it for the latest version of sphinx, and is now maintaining it.
+Aleksandar Dimitrov updated the library to use Text.

 Usage of this haskell client
 ----------------------------